 Back pain and nausea should go away on their own after a few days to weeks.
 If the pain does not lessen, you should contact your doctor.
 Similarly, if you’re experiencing any of the following symptoms, you should seek medical treatment:

-However, if you’re experiencing more severe back pain symptoms and nausea, you should go to the hospital right away.
+However, if you’re experiencing more severe back pain symptoms and nausea, you should seek emergency medical care right away.
 Some signs to monitor for include:

 Expert Back Care from Board-Certified Spine Doctors

 If you’re suffering back pain and nausea, reach out to the board-certified back doctors at NJ Spine & Orthopedic.
 When you first visit us, a team member will work with you one-on-one to determine the root of your pain.
-We’ll also conduct a medical exam to learn whether a more serious condition is causing your discomfort.
+We’ll also conduct a medical exam to learn whether a more serious condition is causing your discomfort, including those affecting the spinal cord, such as pinched or damaged nerves that may lead to weakness in legs, sexual dysfunction, and changes in bowel and bladder control.

 At NJ Spine & Orthopedic, we believe that everyone should receive the best care possible, and that’s what we provide to all our patients.
 Our expert team can combat a wide array of back issues through the latest in minimally invasive surgeries.
 Before surgery, though, our doctors will always try conservative healing methods, such as physical therapy.